CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 #### Name 4 iterable types in Python!
 list,tupple,set,dictionary
 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
-A generator yields one value at a time and generates it only when in demand.
-With a list comprehension Python keeps the whole list in memory.
+A generator yields one value at a time and generates it only when in demand.A list comprehension Python stores the whole list in memory.
 Generators are memory efficient but comprehensions are faster.
 #### Does the order of the function definitions matter in Python?
 Why?
 Function definition order doesn't matter.
 If a function is defined when it's looked up(called) it's going to work.